ragsns/javaone-cloudfoundry-hol/ex2/README.md

 No apps found
 ```

-We will look at the manifest file and connect to a service, subsequently.
+We will look at the manifest file and how to connect to a service, subsequently.